HemanthJyothula/HackerRank-Solutions/README.md

 # HackerRank-Solutions
-All the HackerRank Solutions i have done so far in java will be added here.
+All the HackerRank problems i solved in java so far will be added here.
 Feel free to check and learn.
-Tried my best to make the codes understandable.
+Tried my best to make the solutions understandable.